thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 It's clear from the plots than the quadrature output has a +90° phase (lead) compared to the in-phase output.

 Besides clarifying the +/-90° sign issue, it is useful to check to what physical element correspond each port number.
-The hypothesis is that this coupler is made with an equivalent to coupled lines performed using an LC network, pure coupled lines being obviously too big to fit in the component.
+The hypothesis is that this coupler is made with an equivalent to coupled lines performed using an LC network, as pure coupled lines are obviously too long to fit in the component.

 Analysis of the transmission curves enables to deduce the connexions: